-Prior to the high demand summer season, a Midwest plant’s circulating water pump (a 54-in mixed flow pump) failed.
+Prior to the high-demand summer season, a Midwest plant’s circulating water pump (a 54-in mixed flow pump) failed.
 When the vertical pump was pulled, it was discovered that both the impeller and suction bell required complete replacement.
 After checking with the OEM, it was determined that replacing the components would take 8 months.
-With this pump out of service, the plant was in danger of being derated during the high demand summer season.
-The pump had been repaired one year earlier, but was no longer under warranty.
+With this pump out of service, the plant was in danger of being derated during the high-demand summer season.
+The pump had been repaired one year earlier but was no longer under warranty.

 At this point, the plant asked a pump service center experienced in engineered pump repairs and upgrades to evaluate the pump and offer a plan for bringing the plant online and running at full rating.
-The service center’s engineering and operations team evaluated the hydraulic, mechanical and logistical data and developed a plan to meet the plant’s critical requirements and need for a quick turnaround.
+The service center’s engineering and operations team evaluated the hydraulic, mechanical, and logistical data and developed a plan to meet the plant’s critical requirements and need for a quick turnaround.

 Inspection of the pump revealed that the existing suction bell was not in accord with the pump’s original design.
 The severely damaged bell had a straight wall (probably a section of standard column pipe was used in the previous repair), which did not meet the contoured wall of the original design.
-The straight wall did not have the proper contour to match the impeller profile.
-The reduction of the gap between the impeller and wall of the suction bell affected the pump’s flow and served as the basis for poor overall performance.
+The straight-wall did not have the proper contour to match the impeller profile.
+The reduction of the gap between the impeller and the wall of the suction bell affected the pump’s flow and served as the basis for poor overall performance.
 Moreover, the wall thickness of the existing bell was only 0.080-in.
 In some areas, the wall had been further weakened by improper machining, which reduced the thickness of the wall to only 0.020-in.

 The service center engineers believed that the improper contour and reduced wall thickness had significantly weakened the component’s strength.
 It was likely that higher than normal vibration had affected the weakened component, causing the fabricated bell to break apart into two sections while in operation.
 This failure severely damaged the impeller, almost completely destroying the impeller blades.